edgio-docs/edgio-docs/guides/uplynk/analyze/reports.md

 This pie chart contains shows how your content was published.
 Each slice represents either of the following items:

 - Social media or content distribution platform.
 This occurs when a publishing target's Platform option is set to a specific social media or content distribution platform.
 - Protocol.
 This occurs when a publishing target's Platform option is set to Other.
-Valid values are:
+Valid values are: `HLS \| Zixi \| Other`.

-    `HLS | Zixi | Other`

 #### DETAILED VIEW  {/*detailed-view*/}